Wesley Fofana (footballer): Early and personal life

 Fofana was born in Marseille, Bouches-du-Rhône, France.
 His father is Ivorian, whereas his mother is French.
 One of six children, he started playing football at the age of six playing for Repos Vitrolles.

 Fofana is Muslim.
-On 22 April 2021, he was substituted on the hour mark during Leicester's 3–0 win against West Bromwich Albion, while Fofana was daytime fasting for the month-long Islamic Ramadan.
-In the next match against Crystal Palace, the game was paused after the half-hour mark to allow Fofana and Cheikhou Kouyaté to have some fluids to break their Ramadan fast.
+On 22 April 2021, he was substituted on the hour mark during Leicester's 3–0 win against West Bromwich Albion, while Fofana was daytime fasting for the month of the Muslim Ramadan.
+In the next match against Crystal Palace, the game was paused after the half-hour mark for Fofana and Cheikhou Kouyaté to have some fluids to end their fast.

-Fofana showed his support for Palestine after winning the 2021 English FA Cup Final by waving a large Palestinian flag, along with fellow Leicester City teammate Hamza Choudhury, during their team celebrations that took place amidst the 2021 Israeli-Palestinian clashes in May 2021.
+Fofana showed his support for the Palestinians after winning the 2021 English FA Cup Final by waving a large flag of Palestine, along with fellow Leicester City teammate Hamza Choudhury, during their team celebrations that took place amidst the 2021 Palestinian-Israeli clashes in May 2021.

+In May 2025, he was banned from driving for two years after being found guilty of 8 counts of dangerous driving.
+In November 2025, Fofana received a further 18 month community order including 300 hours of community service.

 Club career

 Saint-Étienne

 Having been in the youth system since 2015, Fofana signed his first professional contract with Saint-Étienne on 15 May 2018.
 He made his debut for the club in a 3–0 league win over Nice on 18 May 2019.